-The mathematical modeling uses an exponential approximation of the Na+ current.
-I previously showed (with Wulfram Gerstner) that, when augmented with adaptative currents, this leads to a simple model that is a good approximation of (single-compartment) Hodgkin-Huxley models, the adaptive exponential integrate-and-fire model (1-4).
+The mathematical modeling used an exponential approximation of the Na+ current (although it can be done with a more accurate Boltzmann approximation).
+I previously showed (with Wulfram Gerstner) that, when augmented with adaptative currents, this leads to a simple model that is a good approximation of (single-compartment) Hodgkin-Huxley models, the adaptive integrate-and-fire model (1-4).

 An often neglected aspect is that spike threshold is not a fixed quantity, but varies on short and long timescales.
 On short timescales, we found with Jonathan Platkiewicz, using biophysical models, that most data could be explained by the inactivation of Na channels, possibly in conjunction with the subthreshold opening of K channels, and we proposed a threshold equation that predicts the value of spike threshold as a function of biophysical properties (6).
 Functionally, it implies that the threshold adapts to the membrane potential, which enhances the neuron's coincidence detection properties.
 We introduced the concept of the « effective postsynaptic potential » (difference between PSP and threshold) to understand the integrative properties with an adaptive threshold, such as enhanced coincidence detection (8).
 The threshold equation, initially derived in single-compartment models, was amended to take into account axonal spike initiation (11).